eed3si9n/eed3si9n.com/content/posts/sbt-and-the-miners-of-the-wild-rest.md

 | easy issue    |      ⛅     |      ☀️   |
 | complex issue |      ⛈️     |      ⛅   |

 My observation is that the "miner"/contributors split into two camps.
 Let's call them junior devs and senior devs.
 The senior devs can tackle a portfolio of easy and complex issues, and resolved issues that I haven't been able to give attention to in years.
 Meanwhile, junior devs require several round of reviews to fix easy issues, and often struggle with complex ones.
-This also has to do with peculiar nature of the sbt project, which sometimes requires Scala metaprogramming or working with Windows batch changes that can pass GitHub Actions CI, so it's not a judgement of the general skill level.
+This also has to do with peculiar nature of the sbt project, which sometimes requires Scala metaprogramming or working with Windows batch changes that can pass GitHub Actions CI, so it's not a judgement of their general skill level.

 Here are select PRs that were contributed this month: